developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 ### Generate the Secret

 We need a trust relationship between the GitHub webhook system and our cluster.
-This comes in the form of including a token that only the two parties know.
+This comes in the form of including a token that only the two parties know of.

 ```hcl title="webhook-token/variables.tf"
 -8<- "docs/codes/0011/webhook-token/variables.tf"